niwa99/Tower-Defense/documents/UCS/UCS-Return_To_Main_Menu/UCS-Return_To_Main_Menu.md

 # 4 Preconditions
 ## 4.1 Starting the application
-The user has to start the app, start a game and he need to be on the game-page.
+The user has to start the app, start a game and he needs to be on the game-page.

 # 5 Postconditions
 (n/a)